 The company makes an estimate of the recoverable value of trade and other debtors.
-When assessing impairment of trade and other debtors, management considers factors including the aged profile of debtors and historical experience.
-See note 11 for the net carrying amount of debtors and associated impairment provisions.
+When assessing impairment of trade and other debtors, management considers factors including the aged profile of debtors and historical experience and external market information.
+See note 12 for the net carrying amount of debtors and associated impairment provisions.